alexm-dev/java_project/README.md

 ## JavaDoc

-Generate and view the project JavaDoc HTML:
+Generate and view the project code documentaion JavaDoc HTML:

 - CLI / Maven:
   - Linux/macOS: ./scripts/build-docs.sh
   - Windows PowerShell: .\scripts\build-docs.ps1
   - Output: target/reports/apidocs/index.html

+- IntelliJ: View → Tool Windows → Maven → Plugins → javadoc → double-click `javadoc:javadoc`
-- IntelliJ: Tools → Generate JavaDoc... → set Output directory to <project>/target/reports/apidocs
+- Eclipse: right-click project → Run As → Maven build... → set Goals to `javadoc:javadoc` → Run
-- Eclipse: Project → Generate Javadoc... → choose packages and Destination (use <project>/target/reports/apidocs).
-Point to the JDK javadoc executable if prompted and add the same extra options.
+- **Do not use** the IDE built-in Generate Javadoc wizard — it ignores pom.xml and will fail on Java 25
 - Submission: the build scripts include the generated docs in the submission archive (target/reports/apidocs).
 You can also zip the apidocs folder for manual uploads.

 These scripts ensure everyone produces identical output used in reviews.

+You can then open the index.html inside output directory.
+Default: `target/reports/apidocs/index.html`